FrankCoRa/Tyiding_Data/README.md

 - Begin the process of EDA and reveal insights contained in the data
 - In-depth Exploratory Data Analysis
 ## Imports and data loading
-We Start by importing the packages that you will need to load and explore the dataset.
+We start by importing the packages that you will need to load and explore the dataset.

 Then, load the dataset into a dataframe.
 Creating a dataframe will help you conduct data manipulation, exploratory data analysis (EDA), and statistical activities.
 ```r